ShwethaKini/QuickNote/README.md

 If you want to make any front end code change and see the result just to ctrl + f5 to reflect new code changes.

+I have also restricted the text area size to enter note to max 1000 characters for time being.